RedHat-UX/red-hat-design-system/docs/get-started/designers.md

 ### Agency access

-If you work with an agency and do not have a Red Hat e-mail address, [send us an e-mail](mailto:design-system@redhat.com) and we will invite you to view our libraries.
+If you work with an agency and do not have a Red Hat e-mail address, e-mail [design-system@redhat.com](mailto:design-system@redhat.com) and we will invite you to view our libraries.

 ## Use libraries